cmower/optas/example/README.md

 This example, in the script `point_mass_planner.py`, demonstrates how to plan a trajectory using a task model.

+### Planar IK

+The `planar_ik.py` script contains a simple example of a possible full Inverse Kinematics (IK) implementation for a planar three Degrees of Freedom (DoF) robot arm.
+The task-space consists of the x and y position of the end-effector and the IK computes an optimal set of joint angles, using a non-linear program formulation through the CassADiSolver and the ScipyMinimizeSolver interfaces.

+### Planar IDK

+The `planar_idk.py` script contains a simple example of a possible Inverse Differential Kinematics (IDK) implementation for a planar three DoF robot arm.
+The task-space consists of a desired displacement of the x and y position of the end-effector and the IDK computes the optimal set of joint angle displacements, using two different alternative Quadratic Program (QP) solvers.
+This formulation also adds bounds to the end-effector orientation and compares the result with the solution obtained through the pseudo-inverse approach.

 ## Experiments

 ### Experiment 1